burlachenkok/exploring-python3/python3-note.md

 ### About Indentation

-As you know Python was designed using indentation, and there are no scopes constructed with `{}` as in C-based languages (e.g. C, C++, etc.).
-During writing language construction sometimes, the indentation style can be shorter.
-But sometimes when you have 3-9 nested loops of the algorithm logic, the indentation makes the logic less readable and more error-prone.
+As you know, Python was designed using indentation, and there are no scopes constructed with `{}` as in C-based languages (e.g. C, C++, etc.).
+During writing language construction, sometimes, the indentation style can be shorter.
+But sometimes, when you have 3-9 nested loops of the algorithm logic, the indentation makes the logic less readable and more error-prone.

 In principle, you can use both spaces and tabs for indentation, but it is recommended to use spaces instead of tabs according to this recommendation: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces

 ### Function Body

-The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, or docstring.
+The first statement of the function body can optionally be a string literal - this string literal is the function's documentation string, or docstring.

 The execution of a function introduces a new symbol table used for the local variables of the function.
 More precisely, all variable assignments in a function store values in the *local symbol table*.

-Variable references first look in the *local symbol table*, then in the *local symbol tables of enclosing functions*, and then in the *global symbol table*, and finally in the table of *built-in names*.
+Variable references first look in the *local symbol table*, then in the *local symbol tables of enclosing functions*, then in the *global symbol table*, and finally in the table of *built-in names*.
 Global variables and variables of enclosing functions cannot be directly assigned a value within a function (unless you use `global` and `nolocal` statements).
 Although they may be referenced.

 ### Function Arguments and Return Value